TMS Anxiety Therapy In St. Louis, MO | Palmier TMS

 Anxiety Definition

 According to the American Psychological Association, postpartum depression is a persistent feeling of loneliness, sadness, and anxiety after giving birth.
-This is a mental health problem, unlike the “baby blues,” which is transient and not considered a mood disorder.
+This is a mental health problem, unlike the baby blues, which is transient and not considered a mood disorder.

 It is also different from postpartum psychosis.
 This is a more severe psychiatric problem where mothers experience hallucinations and delusions.
 It is much more common to experience depression after giving birth.
 It can be associated with postpartum hair loss and cause severe problems if left untreated.